zettai-seigi/SeedVR/readme.md

 You need to set the related settings in the inference files.

 **GPU Requirement:** We adopt sequence parallel to enable multi-GPU inference and 1 H100-80G can handle videos with 100x720x1280.
-4 H100-80G further support 1080p and 2K videos.
+4 H100-80G further support 1080p and 2K videos (sp_size=4).
 We will support more inference tricks like [Tile-VAE](https://github.com/pkuliyi2015/multidiffusion-upscaler-for-automatic1111) and [Progressive Aggregation Sampling](https://github.com/IceClear/StableSR) in the future.

 ```python
 # Take 3B SeedVR2 model inference script as an example